5/8/2024

 Zach Cummins

-Greg.
-And in terms of free cash flow generation, how should we be thinking about that as you start to hit the up cycle in auto insurance?
-What's your typical conversion from adjusted EBITDA to free cash flow?
-And how are you thinking about putting excess cash to use since your balance sheet is already pretty strong?
+And just one question for Greg.
+In terms of free cash flow generation, how should we be thinking about that as you start to hit the upcycle in auto insurance?
+What's your typical conversion from adjusted EBITDA to free cash flow, and how are you thinking about putting excess cash to use since your balance sheet's already pretty strong?

 speaker

 Yeah, it's a great question.
-If you look at it, the general model is the bulk of our adjusted EBITDA, less capex drops to free cash flow or normalized free cash flow.
-As you can see, depending on your working capital and your in your receivables, we could be, you know, like this quarter, we collected eight and a half million dollars two days after the quarter end, which we typically would have gotten before the quarter.
-But typically, if you look at our adjusted EBITDA, less capex is what drops to free cash flow.
-So if you look at our capex right now, it's going to run anywhere.
-I would say a good model to look at is, you know, eleven to fifty million dollars a
+If you look at it, the general model is the bulk of our adjusted EBITDA, less capex, drops to free cash flow or normalized free cash flow, as you can see.
+Depending on your working capital and your receivables, we could be, you know, like this quarter, we collected $8.5 million two days after the quarter end, which we typically would have gotten before the quarter.
+But typically, if you look at our adjusted EBITDA, less CapEx is what drops to pre-cash flow.
+So if you look at our CapEx right now, it's going to run anywhere.
+I would say a good model to look at is, you know, $11 to $15 million a year.

 speaker